-Engine oil and oil filter element
+Engine oil

 The engine oil level should be checked before each ride.
-In addition, the oil must be changed and the oil filter element must be replaced at the intervals specified in the periodic maintenance and lubrication chart.
+In addition, the oil must be changed at the intervals specified in the periodic maintenance and lubrication chart.

 To check the engine oil level

 - 1. Place the ATV on a level surface. - 2.
 Check the engine oil level on a cold engine.